-For many years, “search engine optimization” was almost synonymous with “optimizing for Google.”
+For many years, “search engine optimization services” were almost synonymous with “optimizing for Google.”
 It makes sense—even in our colloquial language, Google’s dominance in the market is apparent.
 We say we’re going to “Google” something, and for the most part, we’re still relying on Google as our exclusive search engine of choice.
 With two-thirds of the market hooked and with one of the most recognizable brands on the planet, it’s easy to see why so many search optimizers think about Google as the number one objective.

 However, Google today is only one piece of a much bigger, ever-shifting puzzle.
 Consider these seven alternatives, trends, and developments, all of which demand significant attention from any successful search marketing campaign: